 Skip to main content

 Cordon needs to be running before your application starts making API calls.
-Here are several ways to manage the proxy lifecycle.
+There are two approaches, both project-scoped:

 Procfile (foreman / overmind)